olaven/exam-PG5100/README.md

 ## Extras
 * The app has support for admin-users
+* Ad admin-user may add new items.
+This is documented in `SeleniumTestBase`, `testCanAddItem`
+* The app is running on Travis.
+The travis-page is private, as this is an exam.
+However, the link-image in the title is hopefully evidence enough.
 * The app is deployed to [Heroku](https://enterprise-exam.herokuapp.com)
-* The app is running on Travis
+* I have used Docker and Docker-Compose to run the project in production mode.
+To start this up, run the following in the root-directory: `mvn clean package && docker-compose up`
+* I am using bootstrap for some CSS-styles

 * Selenium-tests can be run in Docker using `SeleniumDockerIT`

-* I am using bootstrap for some CSS-styles
+TODO: clean up this part of readme:
 ## Notes
 To build and run production-version:
     'mvn clean package && docker-compose up'